Internet-of-People/iop-blockchain/INSTALL_OSX.md

 # Installing IoP Core on Mac OS X

-Download the .dmg file from [here](http://) and mount it.
+Download the .dmg file from our [repository](http://repo.fermat.community) and mount it.
 Move the .app file to your Applications folder.

 At the moment, the GUI does not show or generate QR Codes.